SOLEGUIDE

 Are there grants or financial help available?

 VAT relief is the main form of financial support for specialist orthotic footwear.
 Some charities and benevolent funds may also offer assistance in specific circumstances.
-Your orthotist or social worker can advise on what may be available locally.
+Your orthotist or social worker can advise on what's available locally.

 How often will I need to replace orthotic-compatible shoes?

 Most shoes last 12 to 18 months with daily wear.
 Running shoes may need replacing sooner.
-See our guide on how long orthotics and shoes last for detailed advice on recognising when it is time for a new pair.
+See our guide on how long orthotics and shoes last for advice on spotting when it's time for a new pair.

 My orthotics were expensive.
 Do the shoes have to be expensive too?

-Not always.
+Not at all.
 A moderately priced shoe that meets all seven compatibility criteria will serve your orthotic just as well as a premium one.
-The device does the corrective work; the shoe just needs to hold it in the right position.
+The device does the corrective work.
+The shoe just needs to hold it in the right position.

 Browse our full Orthotic Shoe Buyer Guide for more detailed advice on every aspect of buying shoes for orthotics.